 Vehicle accidents can lead to severe injuries.
-At David Shapiro Law, our qualified Glendale car accident lawyers have extensive experience helping clients who have sustained a range of injuries as a result of a vehicle accident.
+At Shapiro Law Team, our qualified Glendale car accident lawyers have extensive experience helping clients who have sustained a range of injuries as a result of a vehicle accident.
 This includes, but is not limited to, the following:

 In addition to the traumatic injuries that we help clients secure compensation for, our attorneys also recognize that victims in these situations can also suffer from emotional and psychological trauma.
 It is not uncommon for vehicle accident victims to experience emotional distress, anxiety, fear, sleeplessness, depression, and more.
 In some cases, vehicle accident victims even suffer from post-traumatic stress disorder (PTSD).
 Our goal is to ensure that clients recover compensation for their visible traumatic injuries as well as the unseen emotional and psychological injuries.